Jasper1467/libshell/README.md

 # Command Shell Library

-This project implements a customizable command-line shell in C++ using the `CShell` class.
-It allows users to register, unregister, and execute custom commands based on user input.
-The shell continuously runs, processes input, and supports argument parsing.
+A customizable C++ command-line shell using the CShell class, allowing users to add, remove, and run commands with argument support.

 ## Features